 US-based Universities also offer MBA assistantships.

 For example where you work part-time as a teaching assistant or research assistant in return for discounted MBA tuition.
 Again, MIT Sloan provides a good example of what to look for here.

 MBA scholarships: Non-University-based awards

 These awards are diverse.
 Some are through foreign governments or international partnerships, some are privately funded, some are only for US Universities, etc.

 Forte Foundation offers a fellowship for female students from across the globe looking to study anywhere.

 Fulbright is a great scholarship for both Americans looking to study abroad or foreign students looking to study in the USA.
 Not only do they cover tuition but they will cover almost all expenses, including flight tickets and health insurance.

 If you want to study in Europe, the European Funding Guide is a good place to start.

 For the UK, Study in the UK and Chevening are great places to start your search.
-Chevening in particular offers fully-funded scholarships for international applicants wanting to study in the UK in order to serve their nation once the year is over.
+Chevening in particular offers fully-funded MBA scholarships for international students wanting to study in the UK in order to serve their nation once the year is over.